openrazer/openrazer/README.md

 A collection of Linux drivers for the Razer devices, providing kernel drivers, DBus services and python bindings to interact with the DBus interface.

-**Before raising an issue** saying sogit push --set-upstream origin DeathAdder_Essentialmething doesn't work, read [the troubleshooting wiki page](https://github.com/openrazer/openrazer/wiki/Troubleshooting), try not to create new issues if one exists.
+**Before raising an issue** saying something doesn't work, read [the troubleshooting wiki page](https://github.com/openrazer/openrazer/wiki/Troubleshooting), try not to create new issues if one exists.

 Also this is the master branch, devices may appear in the tables below but might not be released in package form yet.
 Check out the stable branch for what _should_ be in the packages.